qt37t247/CEAMEC_beta/README.md

 3. Allow spaces to be typed in the text boxes.

-4. Tooltips are now available.
+4. Tooltips are now available at every input.

+5. Background density of selected cells is available.

 ## Contact author